 The BCBS has finalised changes to the Basel securitisation framework.
-The new framework was to be implemented in South Africa by 1 April 2021 but this has now been delayed by the PA to a date still to be announced.
+The new framework was to be implemented in South Africa by 1 April 2021, but this has now been delayed by the PA to 1 July 2022.
 The new framework provides a revised set of approaches for determining the regulatory capital requirements in relation to securitisation exposures with the following aims: reducing mechanistic reliance on external ratings; increasing risk weights for highly rated securitisation exposures; reducing risk weights for low-rated securitisation exposures; reducing cliff effects (where small changes in the quality of an underlying pool of securitised exposures quickly leads to significant increases in capital requirements); and making the framework more risk-sensitive.